 Reported problems with SRA and AdSense

 Some publishers swear that SRA causes issues with AdSense.
-We tend to favour AdX over AdSense, but do still use AdSense as part of the mix on some sites.
-We have never experienced problems using AdSense with SRA, but there is enough circumstantial evidence to suggest that there could be (or once was) a problem for some publishers.
-Luckily it is very easy to change between Single and Multi-request mode, so concerned publishers can simply test this for themselves.
+We tend to favor AdX over AdSense but do still use AdSense as part of the mix on some sites.
+We have never experienced problems using AdSense with SRA, but there’s enough circumstantial evidence to suggest that there could be (or once was) a problem for some publishers.
+Luckily, it’s very easy to change between Single and Multi-request mode, so concerned publishers can simply test this for themselves.

 2000 character limit to GAM tag definition